Tejask001/markdown-portfolio/README.md

 <br>

->NOTE: Not all appplications support task lists
+>:warning: Not all appplications support task lists

 <br>